roadtocode4u/spaceship/docs/javascript/10-introduction-to-functions/10-introduction-to-functions.md

 **Exaplanation :**

-In the abbove example, we create a variable `side` is assigned a value of `10`.
-The function `areaOfSquare()` is defined.
-In the the function, the area of a square is calculated using the formula `side * side`.
-The calculated area is then returned by the function using the return statement.
-The variable `A` is assigned the result of calling the `areaOfSquare()` function.
-This calculates the `area (100)`.
-The `console.log()` statement uses a template string to display the calculated area, using the value stored in the `A` variable.
-The output will be `"Area of Square: 100"`.
+In the abbove example, we're creating a variable named `side` and assigning it a value of `10`.
+This value represents the length of one `side` of the square for which we want to calculate the area.
+Then We're defining a function named `areaOfSquare` here.
+This function doesn't take any parameters, but it relies on the side value that we set earlier to calculate the area of a square.
+Inside the function, we calculate the `area of the square` by multiplying the `side*side`.
+The result is stored in the `area` variable, and then we use the `return` keyword to send this calculated area back when the function is called.
+Finallly We're calling the `areaOfSquare` function here.
+It doesn't need any arguments because it's already using the side value that we set earlier.
+The calculated area is returned from the function and stored in a variable named `A`. we're displaying the result using the `console.log` function.
+We're creating a message that includes the value of `A`, which is the calculated area.
+The message will look like `Area of Square: 100` if side is `10`, as the calculated area is `100`.

 ### 4. No Argument but No Return